Fujifilm X-E3 vs X70

-The Fujifilm X-E3 and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in September 2017 and January 2016.
+The Fujifilm X-E3 and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in September 2017 and January 2016.
 The X-E3 is a mirrorless interchangeable lens camera, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The X-E3 has a resolution of 24 megapixel, whereas the X70 provides 16 MP.
+The X-E3 has a resolution of 24 megapixels, whereas the X70 provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (19 percent) than the Fujifilm X-E3.
 In this context, it is worth noting that neither the X-E3 nor the X70 are weather-sealed.